middlebury/college-handbook/content/i-policies-for-all/non-discrim-policies/b-1-b-2-2020-tix-investigation-resolutions-procedure.md

 **B. Conduct of the Investigation**

-1. The CRTIX Coordinator will appoint an investigator, either a Middlebury employee or an external investigator, who serves as a neutral, impartial fact-finder.
+1. The CRTIX Coordinator will appoint an investigator, either a Middlebury employee or an external investigator, who serves as a neutral, impartial factfinder.
 External investigators are supervised by a Middlebury HRO, including tracking the investigation for timely progress, communicating with parties about the progress, assisting with the creation and maintenance of investigative records, and assisting the external investigator as necessary.
 Other Middlebury officials may at times be called upon to assist with an investigation, depending on the circumstances.
 In selecting the investigator for a particular matter, the CRTIX Coordinator will take care to select an individual who does not have a conflict of interest or bias against Reporting Individuals or Respondents generally or an individual Reporting Individual or Respondent.
 The CRTIX Coordinator will notify the parties of the identity of the investigator and parties may, within three calendar days of such notice, object to the appointment of the investigator by providing a written statement (which may be transmitted electronically) as to why the party believes that the investigator has a conflict of interest or bias.
 The CRTIX Coordinator will make decisions regarding such objections and the appointment of an alternate investigator, as necessary.
 The CRTIX Coordinator’s decision about whether there is a conflict is final.
 2. The investigator is authorized to contact any and all individuals who may have relevant information.
 The nature and scope of the investigation is within the discretion of the investigator.
 The investigator is authorized to access relevant records, except those legally protected as confidential or privileged, and may collect any additional evidence relevant to the complaint.
 Middlebury recognizes, however, that individuals who are bound by legal privileges may not be able to disclose privileged information, unless an exception applies.
 The investigator will not access, consider, disclose or otherwise use a party’s privileged records without the party’s voluntary, written consent to do so, and such information will not be deemed relevant to an investigation or adjudication absent the voluntary, written consent of the party.
 3. The Reporting Individual and Respondent will be asked to identify, preserve and submit all evidence pertaining to the matter under investigation, and to identify witnesses they believe may have relevant testimony to share.
 The investigator is not required to consider particular evidence submitted or interview any particular witness, even if identified by one of the parties.
 4. All participants in the investigation are expected to provide complete, accurate, and truthful information.